Moroni High School Mechanical Arts Building

 The Moroni High School Mechanical Arts Building is a historic former school building in Moroni, Utah, United States, that is listed on the National Register of Historic Places (NRHP).

 Description

-LLocated at 350 North Center Street, it was built in 1935–36.
+Located at 350 North Center Street, it was built in 1935–36.
 It was listed on the NRHP April 1985.

 From its Utah State Historical Society assessment: "The building was constructed between 1935 and 1936 as a Federal Emergency Relief Administration (FERA) project.
 It was a duplicate of the Mt.
 Pleasant High School Mechanical Arts Building that was constructed at the same time.
 The project was approved in November 1934; construction began in January of 1935 and was completed in April 1936."

 The building, in 2007, had gained a two-story tetrastyle portico.

 It is one of five mechanical arts buildings listed on the National Register in Utah.
 The other four are: